Financially reviewed by Patrick Flood, CFA.

 Is M1 Finance FDIC insured?

 The FDIC doesn't insure investment accounts.
 Investment accounts with M1 Finance are SIPC-insured.
-M1 Finance's checking accounts are indeed FDIC-insured.
+M1 Finance's high-yield cash account product is indeed FDIC-insured.

 Is M1 Finance available in Australia/Europe/Canda/UK?